 My second book was Luce Irigaray and the Philosophy of Sexual Difference (Cambridge University Press, 2006), supported by a Leverhulme Research Fellowship in 2004-5, and the focus of an author-meets-critics session at the 2007 conference of the Society for Phenomenology and Existential Philosophy and a Critical Exchange in differences: Journal of Feminist Cultural Studies 19: 3 (2008).
 Since then I have continued to publish articles on Luce Irigaray's thought.

 My next book was An Introduction to Feminist Philosophy (Polity Press, 2007), designed as an introductory textbook on the subject for students and general readers.
 The book covers: the nature of feminist philosophy; concepts of sex, gender, sexuality, sexual difference, and essentialism; birth; and the relations between feminist philosophy and feminist politics.

-Most recently, in 2011 my book Feminism, Psychoanalysis, andMaternal Subjectivity (Routledge, 2011) came out.
+In 2011 my book Feminism, Psychoanalysis, andMaternal Subjectivity (Routledge, 2011) came out.
 In this book I develop a philosophical and psychoanalytic approach to maternal subjectivity.
 The book covers maternal ambivalence, matricide, mother-daughter relationships, and the relation between maternity and cyclical time.